beeware/beeware/docs/tutorial/tutorial-5/android.rst

       28 actionable tasks: 17 executed, 11 up-to-date
       [helloworld] Built android\Hello World\app\build\outputs\apk\debug\app-debug.apk

+.. admonition:: Gradle may look stuck

+  During the ``briefcase build android`` step, Gradle (the Android platform build tool) will print ``CONFIGURING: 100%``, and appear to be doing nothing.
+  Don't worry, it's not stuck - it's downloading more Android SDK components.
+  Depending on your Internet connection speed, this may take another 10 minutes (or longer).
+This lag should only happen the very first time you run ``build``; the tools are cached, and on your next build, the cached versions will be used.

 Run the app on a virtual device
 ===============================

 We're now ready to run our application.
-You can use Briefcase's ``run`` command to run the app on an Android device, either physical or virtual.
-This section covers running the app on a virtual Android device.
+You can use Briefcase's ``run`` command to run the app on an Android device.
+Let's start by running on an Android emulator.

-On Android, Briefcase's ``run`` command requires that you specify which device to run on.
-If you use ``run`` without specifying a device, Briefcase will show a list of devices.
-This will include any virtual devices you have already created, perhaps because you have already configured this workstation for Android development, and any physical devices currently connected.
+To run your application, run ``briefcase run android``.
+When you do this, you'll be prompted with a list of devices that you could run the app on.
 The last item will always be an option to create a new Android emulator.

 .. tabs::